 Johnson didn’t want to punish former Confederate leaders, and he didn’t want to advance the cause of former slaves.
 He enacted a relatively lenient Reconstruction policy that allowed states to draw up their own constitution, then petition to be readmitted into the Union.
 He offered what Radical Republicans saw as a treasonous olive branch to former Confederates: a blanket pardon to most former rebels, and a chance for Confederate leaders to petition him for pardons.

-VIDEO: Fifteenth Amendment Historian Yohuru Williams give a brief rundown of the history of the 15th Amendment, which outlawed votings rights discrimination after the Civil War.
+VIDEO: Fifteenth Amendment Historian Yohuru Williams give a brief rundown of the history of the 15th Amendment, which outlawed voting rights discrimination after the Civil War.

 Johnson was outraged.
-He saw the amendments as counter to states’ rights and encouraged Southern states not to ratify them.
-“This is a country for white men, and by God, as long as I am President, it shall be a government for white men,” hewrote to Missouri’s governor.
+He saw the amendments as affronts to states’ rights and encouraged Southern states not to ratify them.
+“This is a country for white men, and by God, as long as I am President, it shall be a government for white men,” he wrote to Missouri’s governor.

 Or so they thought.
 True to form, Johnson vetoed the bill.
 Congress then overrode the veto and the Tenure of Office Act went into law on March 3, 1867.